How to Transfer a Car Title in Illinois

 Step 3: Create a bill of sale.

-Although not required, most people create a bill of sale when completing a substantial transaction.
+Although it is not required, the majority of people create a bill of sale when completing a substantial transaction.
 This document acts as a record of the transaction and, in some instances, may provide legal protection and serve as proof of ownership.
-Creating a bill of sale takes little time, and numerous free templates are available online.
+It takes little time to create a bill of sale, and there are numerous free templates available online.

 Step 4: Make the seller submit an Odometer Disclosure Statement.

 Due to the Federal Truth in Mileage Act, all states require sellers to document vehicle mileage when selling a vehicle.
-While most states accept the completed title or bill of sale as proof of mileage, Illinois demands completely different paperwork.
+While the majority of states accept the completed title or bill of sale as proof of mileage, Illinois demands completely different paperwork.

-The seller must provide the buyer with a written mileage statement, occasionally referred to as a seller’s report, before the transaction occurs.
+The seller must provide the buyer with a written mileage statement, occasionally referred to as a seller’s report, prior to the transaction taking place.
 According to Illinois law, this document must include the following:

 - Date